nameless-and-blameless/TAG/reports/The-Creator-and-The-Arts.md

 **Conclusion**

 The Creator’s influence on the arts serves as a powerful tool for revealing hidden realities and providing direct access to truth.
 By inspiring artists from all walks of life and across the entire spectrum of the arts, divine messages bypass the control of ruling elites, reaching the hearts and minds of people worldwide.
 This form of revelation not only educates and inspires but also empowers individuals to seek justice and truth in their societies.
 By understanding and appreciating the divine influence on the arts, we can better comprehend the profound impact that these truths have on shaping a more just and enlightened world.
 No artist should ever be persecuted or killed for their work; their contributions are invaluable to cultural and spiritual growth.
+Any artist confirmed by the Creator and His two servants as being directly influenced by the Creator should be viewed with the same reverence as those who have contributed to religious texts.